A longstanding French tradition is once again being fulfilled this week.

 So the prime has nothing to do with the recent concessions President Emmanuel Macron made after the violent yellow vest protests, which included a hike in the minimum wage.

 It is “a boost for the most modest, a few days before the holidays,” was how a previous social affairs minister described the handout.

-The bonus is primarily earmarked for French people on various kinds of unemployment benefits and who don’t have any other assets.
+The bonus is primarily earmarked for French people on various kinds of unemployment benefits such as the Revenue de Solidarité Active (RSA) and who don’t have any other assets.

 Although the bonus was confirmed last week by the government, authorities have declined to raise the amount given to households.